-And descriptions of current transportation services were provided by transit agencies to inform all participants of current services being offered.
+An introduction was given to the attendees, and descriptions of current transportation services were provided by transit agencies to inform all participants of current services being offered.
 Transportation needs and strategies were discussed by the small groups amongst themselves.
 After the small groups concluded their discussion, the lists of needs and strategies were reported aloud by a representative of each table and written on large Prioritization Activity Result Sheets (Appendix).
 Comments received by email were included on the sheets before the workshop began and presented to the group at large.